spatialos/online-services/docs/content/services-packages/services-intro.md

 * services & packages - see below.
 * configuration examples - see [overview]({{urlRoot}}/content/configuration-examples/examples-intro).

-Each Online Service is an executable which runs in the cloud and each Online Service package is a discrete set of functionality which offers you set up as part of a Online Service.
+Each Online Service is an executable which runs in the cloud and each Online Service package is a discrete set of functionality which you can set up as part of an Online Service.

 ## Services